hamidgholami/accp-cheatsheet/README.md

 ### Amazon Elastic Container Service (ECS)
 - It is used for running Docker containers on <ins>EC2 instances</ins>.

+### Amazon Elastic Container Registry (ECR)
+- It is container registry offering high-performance hosting, so you can reliably deploy application images and artifacts anywhere.

 ### Virtual Private Gateway
 - It's the VPN concentrator on the **Amazon side** of the <ins>VPN connection</ins>.